iBreakProd/opex-v2/README.md

 # [Opex-v2](https://opex.hrsht.me/)

 **Opex-v2** is a distributed, service-oriented cryptocurrency perpetuals trading platform.
 It simulates real-time trading of crypto perpetual contracts (BTC, ETH, SOL) with features like leverage, cross-margin, liquidation, and real-time portfolio updates.
-Built as a Turborepo monorepo, it features a blazingly fast in-memory matching engine backed by Redis Streams, MongoDB for state snapshots, and PostgreSQL for persistent trade history.
+Built as a Turborepo monorepo, it features an efficient in-memory matching engine backed by Redis Streams, MongoDB for state snapshots, and PostgreSQL for persistent trade history.

 ## 🎥 Demo Video